 The first critical moment is at the beginning, when the operator connects the big bag outlet to the connection system.
-The mechanism must be designed to create a connection between the big bag outlet and the emptying module that holds securely throughout the emptying process.
+The mechanism must be designed to create a stable connection between the big bag outlet and the emptying module that holds securely throughout the emptying process.
 At all times, an optimal seal to the outside must also be ensured once the product flow has been initiated by opening the outlet.
 As the product falls vertically downwards from the big bag into the module, this is also the section of the emptying process where the greatest dust formation occurs.

 Critical interfaces afterwards